pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 Administrator privileges, you must prepare your system with required applications and configuration files you will use for your deployment of Pega Platform.
-Pega recommends doing this first so you can complete the deployment without having to pause in order to obtain a Linus executable files or prepare a configuration file that is required to complete the deployment.
+Pega recommends doing this first so you can complete the deployment without having to pause in order to obtain a Linux executable file or prepare a configuration file that is required to complete the deployment.

 Assumptions and Prerequisites